StarExtensions/StarExtensions/LUA.md

 Returns how many times the specified bind was released this frame, or false if not at all.
 Errors if the bind isn't in the database.

 ---

+# Vehicle

+The vehicle table is new, it just contains by request a binding to check the shifting state of occupants (that wasn't a thing?!)

+---

+#### `bool` vehicle.shiftingHeld(`String` loungeName)

+Returns whether at least one occupant of the specified lounge name is holding shift.

+---

 # Player